LalithShiyam/AQuaPi/README.md

 - Benedikt Schmiedinger Dipl.
 Radiologietechnologe
 - Julia Kesselbacher BSC Radiologietechnolgin

 # License

 MIT License

-Copyright (c) 2019 Lalith Kumar Shiyam Sundar
+Copyright (c) 2019 Lalith Kumar Shiyam Sundar, Quantitative Imaging and Medical Physics, Medical University of Vienna

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal